leonsteinhaeuser/project-beta-automations/README.md

 This repository provides the ability to automate GitHub issues and pull requests along with the new project board.
 To do this, it automates the **Status** field to put issues and pull requests in the desired status.

-**This app is still a work in progress and should be used with caution.**

 ## Example workflow within your repository

 Note: GITHUB_TOKEN does not have the necessary scopes to access projects (beta).